ramonskie/codex/aws.md

 make: *** [manifest] Error 5
 ```

 Oh boy.
 That's a lot.
 Cloud Foundry must be complicated.
-Looks like a lot of the fog_connection properties are all duplicates though, so lets fill out `properties.yml` with those:
+Looks like a lot of the fog_connection properties are all duplicates though, so lets fill out `properties.yml` with those (no need to create the blobstore S3 buckets yourself):

 ```
 $ cat properties.yml